How to Easily Localize React-Native Apps in 2023

-In this article, we will develop a simple react-native application that has multi-lingual support using the react-i18next framework, which is a powerful internationalization framework for React/React Native based on i18next.
+In this article, we will develop a simple react-native application with multi-lingual support using the react-i18next framework.
+It’s a powerful internationalization framework for React/React Native based on i18nextIf you don’t want to set up the project yourself, you can find the full one in our GitHub repository and clone it—it’s as easy as pie.

 Prerequisites